Tech-at-DU/React-Redux-Timers-Tutorial/P05-Define-Actions/content.md

 - Start a timer
 - Stop a timer
 - Toggle a timer
 - Select a timer

-There may be other actions but these will all you to

-Create new timers.
-Creating a timer will add a new timer object to an array of timer objects held by the store.
+**NEW_TIMER** - Creating a timer will add a new timer object to an array of timer objects held by the store.

-Reset a timer to 0.
-This action will require the index of that timer.
+**RESET_TIMER** - Sets the time of a timer to 0.
+This requires the id or index of a timer.

-Delete a timer.
-Removes a timer from the array of timers in the store.
+**DELETE_TIMER** - Removes a timer from the array of timers in the store.
 This will require the index of the timer.

-Start a timer.
-This action starts a timer running, and requires the index of the timer to start.
+**START_TIMER** - This action starts a timer running, and requires the index of the timer to start.

-Stop a timer.
-Stops a timer at the current time.
+**STOP_TIMER** - Stops a timer at the current time.
 This requires the index of the timer.

-Toggle timer, starts or stops a timer.
+**TOGGLE_TIMER** - Starts or stops a timer.
 This requires the index of the timer.

-Select timer, selects a timer.
+**SELECT_TIMER** - Selects a timer.
 Selecting a timer will display details about that timer.
 This requires the index of the timer.

 Each action should be defined as a `const` with string value.